mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.5.0/user-management/index.md

 - Administrative access to a properly configured Konvoy cluster via `kubectl`

-Because a single Kubeflow user needs to interact with Kubernetes resources across their own Kubeflow `Profile` namespace, D2iQ recommends appropriately permissioned `ClusterRole` objects.
+Because a single Kubeflow user needs to interact with Kubernetes resources across their own Kubeflow `Profile` namespace, D2iQ recommends appropriately configured `ClusterRole` objects.
 As with all matters regarding security, we encourage you to thoroughly review permissions set by our predefined `ClusterRoles` in conjunction with your security team.

 _NB: The following tutorial assumes you have already connected an OIDC provider to your Konvoy cluster via Konvoy's